BennyTheDev/trac-tap-public-endpoint/README.md

 )};
 ```

-As you can see, 'renderBalances_accountTokens' being passed as custom object in the call_id, is being sent with the request.
+As you can see, 'tokens_accountTokens' being passed as custom object in the call_id, is sent with the request.
 In the response event, the exact call_id will be passed through and you may use the results to trigger the next call in the chain until you received all desired data sets.

 #### Available endpoint getters